Natural Healing and Cancer Coexistence: A Paradigm Shift in Treatment

 When a cancer diagnosis arrives, most patients and families instinctively look outward — to hospitals, imaging machines, chemotherapy protocols, and surgical suites.
 This response is rational.
 Modern oncology has achieved extraordinary things.
-But as a professor of Korean Medicine at Dongguk University specializing in pathology and oncology, I have spent decades watching what happens after the protocol ends.
+But as a professor of Korean Medicine at Dongguk University specializing in pathology and oncology, I have spent many years watching what happens after the protocol ends.
 What I have observed consistently is this: the patients who recover well are not always those who received the most aggressive treatment.
 They are those whose bodies retained the capacity to heal.

 This distinction — between eliminating disease and preserving the conditions for recovery — is the central argument of this article.
 It is not an argument against conventional oncology.
 It is an argument for expanding what we consider treatment to include.